-- > Put systems in place for pupils to confidently report abuse: Pupils have the option of speaking to any staff member, requesting a DSL, or using a displayed phone number. - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils: Pupils discuss the processes in relationships/sex education lessons, and this is reinforced by all staff, most particularly their form tutors. - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback: Students receive reassurances following disclosures.
-Staff training ensures consistency of advice given to pupils and the process/es followed.
+- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - > Pupils are encouraged to report any concerns they have to a member of staff. - Pupils are made aware of the reporting systems and processes through discussion in tutor times, assemblies, 1:1 session with staff, signs around the school building and in the relationship/sex education curriculum.